 2. Better Cardiovascular Health

-A study(2) on yoga asanas and yogic breathing noted that these techniques (including Surya Bhedana Pranayama) maintain good heart health and prevent cardiovascular disease.
-However, one must note that this benefit is attainable when the practice is a part of a larger regimen combined with a healthy lifestyle, proper diet, and regular exercise.
+A study(2) on yoga poses and yoga breathing noted that these techniques (including Surya Bhedana Pranayama) maintain good heart health and prevent cardiovascular disease.
+Please note this benefit is attainable when yoga is combined with a healthy lifestyle and diet.